 “Um, yes!”
 Ember replied.
 “Just right now.
 Like, five minutes ago.”

 “Woah that’s crazy dude!
 Pretty lucky to have stumbled from the woods right into the arms of the welcoming committee!”
 Caldra said throwing her arms wide.

 “Gallanore has a welcoming committee??”
 Ember replied in surprise.
 “And you guys—” She glanced around at them in their studded leather clothes, edgy haircuts, and pierced features.
 They stared back at her, waiting.
 “Ohhh, was that a joke?” she said at last, as Caldra closed her eyes, shook her head, and lowered her forehead into her hand, laughing.

 “Guys, we’re clearly gonna scare her off,” the girl in the jacket said to her friends.
 “Let’s cool it for a minute and let her get her bearings.”
 Turning back to Ember she said, “Alright woods-woman.
-You seem weird but cool and we’d love to show you around town or something if you want.
+You seem weird but cool and I know we just met, but honestly we needed something to do today anyway so we’d love to show you around town or something if you want.
 Do you have somewhere to stay?
 Where are you headed?”

 “I heard there was a spring festival happening sometime soon, so I guess I was thinking about checking that out,” Ember replied, dodging the first question.

 “Oh yeah!
 The festival is great!
 We can definitely take you there!” she said enthusiastically.
 “I’m Xan, by the way.
 This is Eb and Parch,” she said pointing first to the lavender skinned man with horns and tail, then to the golden-eyed person with earthen brown skin.
 “And that’s Caldra.”
 The stocky girl wiggled her fingers at Ember, her piercings glinting in the sun.